timer

 sleep/1

-Suspends the process calling this function for
+Suspends the process calling this function for amount

-of milliseconds and then returns ok
+of milliseconds and then returns ok, or suspend the process

-is the atom infinity
+forever if is the atom infinity.
+Naturally, this

 function does not return immediately.